 5.38 Table 2 calculates the land required to meet the housing need based on the estimates of household growth established in para 5.33 at 950 between 2006 and 2016.
-A further allowance is also needed to allow for units built which does not provide housing to meet this need, for example vacant properties and provision which cannot be controlled by the planning system.
+A further allowance is also needed to allow for units built which does not provide housing to meet this need, for example vacancy properties and provision which cannot be controlled by the planning system.
 To allow for any uncertainty in market or population conditions an additional 15% is also included, giving a total requirement of approximately 1640.

 Table 2 Housing land requirement calculation

-Source of requirement and rationale for figure No of units to 2016
+ource of requirement and rationale for figure No of units to 2016

+.
 Household projection

-The upper household projection has been chosen to reflect both the
+he upper household projection has been chosen to reflect both the

-backlog of demand for housing from recent years and the effect
+acklog of demand for housing from recent years and the effect

-of inward migration 950
+f inward migration 950

+.
 Open Market housing allowance

-A 50 per cent allowance for sectors of the open market which cannot
+50 per cent allowance for sectors of the open market which cannot

-be controlled through the planning system and which do not form part of
+e controlled through the planning system and which do not form part of

-the household projection, and vacant property 475
+e household projection, and vacant property 475

+.
 Flexibility allowance for uncertainty

-15 per cent additional requirement 214
+5 per cent additional requirement 214

-Total 1639
+otal 1639

+acal Authority Area 3 Phased land supply by local authority area 2011-2016 Total tal

-Local Authority Area 2006-2011 2011-2016 Total
+ocal Authority Area 2006-2011 2011-2016 TOLAI

 Consented supply New land supply

-Highland - (Badenoch & Strathspey) 405 486 678 1569
+lighland - (Badenoch & Strathspey) 430 486 678 1594

-Moray 0 12 12 24
+loray 0 12 12 24

-Aberdeenshire 32 98 127 257
+berdeenshire 32 98 127 257

-Angus 0 0 0 0
+ngus 0 0 0 0

-Total 437 596 817 1850
+otal 462 596 817 1845

-The figure of 1850 differs from the 1639 shown in Table 2 as it is assumed that, as extant permissions were granted under policies not requiring 25% or more affordable housing, only approximately half the consented supply of 437 will contribute to the Park Plan's strategic housing objectives.
+The figure of 1875 differs from the 1639 shown in Table 2 as it is assumed that, as extant permissions were granted under olicies not requiring 25% or more affordable housing, only approximately half the consented supply of 462 will contribute the Park Plan's strategic housing objectives.